theuerc/Website/src/routes/guides/custom-java-distribution-on-gitpod/index.md

 slug: custom-java-distribution-on-gitpod
 teaserImage: teaser.webp
 image: header.webp
-title: How to use custom Java distribution on Gitpod
+title: How to use a custom Java distribution on Gitpod
 ---

 <script context="module">